 Student Name: Grade:

 Parent/Guardian: Phone #:

-Please list the curricular objective(s) from vor grade in which each is taught.
-An examp which you wish to have your child excused and the class ple is provided for you to follow.
+Please list the curricular objective(s) from which you wish to which each is taught.
+An example is provided for you to follow

 Objective Class / Grade

 Ex.
-To understand the consequences of responsible and irresponsible sexual behavior.
+To understand the consequences of responsible and irresponsible sexual behavior.1.
 Health Education

-1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-wish my child to be excused from class who evelopment program goals, objectives, and materials and en these objectives are taught.
-I understand my child will o complete an alternative assignment that relates to the quired of all students in the class.
+I have reviewed the Human Growth and Development prograto be excused from class when these objectives are taught.
+It may/will be required to complete an alternative assignment that assignments required of all students in the class. inderstand my child will incur no penalty but

 Signed: Date:

 (Parent or Guardian)

 Signed: Date:

 (School Administrator)